 Particularly, when you consider that the up and coming generations are now creating social media accounts from a very young age.

-What bothers me more is the fact that it’s acceptable to flaunt unethical practices and unsustainable livelihoods (sometimes unknowingly, which I appreciate), but it’s seen as negative to write a simple and polite message (I realise some people are not polite) advising the blogger about the ethical implications and requesting that they research more sustainable practices.
+What bothers me more is the fact that it’s acceptable to flaunt unethical practices and unsustainable livelihoods (sometimes unknowingly, which I appreciate), but it’s seen as negative to write a simple message advising the blogger of the ethical implications and requesting that they research more sustainable practices.